Skip to main content

 Kat Robles

 Kat was born and raised in Oregon where nearly every weekend of her childhood she was camping, hiking or kayaking with her family.
 Mountains, rivers and beaches were around every corner and her father encouraged constant exploration.
 Since moving to California, she has been finding new adventures all around the state to enjoy, such as Yosemite, Big Sur and Sequoia National Park.
 "I couldn't have settled in a more beautiful part of California than the Central Coast.
 The people in Morro Bay are wonderful and the scenery is so breathtaking that I never tire from it."
+She has always known she would work with nature and since graduating from Oregon State she has explored many directions to incorporate that into a career.
+Taking reptiles to classrooms, training animals as a zookeeper, driving/guiding bus tours through the San Diego Zoo, and taking students on nature hikes are all experiences that have shaped her knowledge of the natural world and her love of sharing its wonder with others.

 Craig Stone